 Immediately after landing, we biked (I don't think there's anything more 'Brooklyn' than biking) to East River State Park for Smorgasburg— an open-air food market along the waterfront.
 WIth over 50 vendors, the park was filled with an overwhelming abundance of food options.
-I started my vacay off right with a Bombay Sandwich and some Blue Bottle Coffee
+I started my vacay off right with a Bombay Sandwich and some Blue Bottle Coffee.

-We went to a similar food festival a few nights later, after we walked the High Line — Hester Nights is an extension of the at the Hester Street Fair in partnership with the Eventi Hotel
+We went to a similar food festival a few nights later, after we walked the High Line — Hester Nights is an extension of the at the Hester Street Fair in partnership with the Eventi Hotel.

 That evening I had a potato taco, tomato basil mac & cheese and some earth-shattering sea salt carmel gelato.
 Needlesstosay, I did not go hungry on this trip.